robertbenjamin/Job-Search/job-search.md

 **How hungry am I?**

+Very.
+I read pretty obessively and spend a huge chunk of my free time learning new things, I just need to make sure to direct and guide what I read and learn.

 **How good am I at building back end code?**

 **How good am I at putting together front ends?**